Hot Posts

 Mont St. Michel Island

 I have a special place in my heart for the Abbey at Mont.
-St. Michel, for it is a testament to me that the Lord LOVES all his people.
-Those who are willing to seek the Lord, ask for help from the Lord, and willing to follow the Lords direction are constantly given direction from above.
+St. Michel, for it is a testament to help coming from above.
 St. Aubert bishop of Avranches was one such person.
 He had a vision 3 times in the night from the angel St. Michel to build a city and shelter for the early Christian saints and this island was the specific spot.

 Statue of Angel Michel in the Abbey of Mont.
 St. Michel